mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-rawvideo-size=<value>``
     Frame size in bytes when using ``--demuxer=rawvideo``.

-``--demuxer-max-packets=<packets>``, ``--demuxer-max-bytes=<bytes>``
+``--demuxer-max-bytes=<bytes>``
     This controls how much the demuxer is allowed to buffer ahead.
 The demuxer will normally try to read ahead as much as necessary, or as much is requested with ``--demuxer-readahead-secs``.
-The ``--demuxer-max-...``
-    options can be used to restrict the maximum readahead.
+The option can be used to restrict the maximum readahead.
 This limits excessive readahead in case of broken files or desynced playback.
 The demuxer will stop reading additional packets as soon as one of the limits is reached.
 (The limits still can be slightly overstepped due to technical reasons.)

     Set these limits higher if you get a packet queue overflow warning, and you think normal playback would be possible with a larger packet queue.

     See ``--list-options`` for defaults and value range.

+``--demuxer-max-packets=<packets>``
+    Quite similar ``--demuxer-max-bytes=<bytes>``.
+Deprecated, because the
+    other option does basically the same job.
+Since mpv 0.25.0, the code tries to account for per-packet overhead, which is why this option becomes rather pointless.

 ``--demuxer-thread=<yes|no>``
     Run the demuxer in a separate thread, and let it prefetch a certain amount